 - Repeat the update guide from the beginning.

-If, in the end of the updating procedure, your Samsung Note 2 device will get stuck into a boot loop, follow the below steps:
+If, in the end of the updating procedure, your Samsung Note 2 device gets stuck into a boot loop, follow the below steps:

-- Firstly, reboot into recovery mode menu your device.
-To do this you need to press the Power, Volume Up and the Menu buttons together.
+- First of all, reboot into recovery mode menu your device.
+To do this, you need to press the Power, Volume Up and the Menu buttons together.

-- Secondly, from the Recovery Mode menu, select “wipe data factory reset” and “wipe cache partition” and confirm your action.
+- Then, from the Recovery Mode menu, select “wipe data factory reset” and “wipe cache partition” and confirm your action.

-Congratulations, now you know how you can update your Samsung Galaxy Note N719 to the officially Android 4.1.2 Jelly Bean XXDMC3 firmware.
-Test this latest official update and let us know in our comment section, what do you think about it.
+Congratulations!
+Now you know how you can update your Samsung Galaxy Note N719 to the official Android 4.1.2 Jelly Bean XXDMC3 firmware.
+Test this latest official update and let us know in our comment section, what you think about it.